List of Astro Boy characters: Chiitan

 Astro Boy's baby brother created by Dr. Ochanomizu and seen primarily in the last season of the anime.
 Created primarily as a comic relief character.
 Main characteristic is his loud bawling, which can shatter things.
 Chiitan's name is a pun on Titanium, as in Japan, it is cute to replace "t" sounds with "ch" sounds, thus making Chiitan's name pronounced similarly to "Titan" in Japanese.

 Mama & Papa

 Astro's robotic parents.
 Phosphorus is depicted as an idealized 1960s housewife, and she is sweet, kind and nurturing.
 She is entirely trusting of her son's impeccable nature, knows he would never deliberately lie or harm another being.
 In contrast, Ethanol is portrayed as something of a well-meaning blowhard, often jumping to conclusions and losing his temper over minor incidents.
 In some versions Phosphorus is modified to resemble Dr. Tenma's wife who had died of a heart condition shortly after Astro was sold to the circus.
-Their names are based on chemical elements of the same name.
+Their names are based on chemicals of the same name.